“Two souls dwell, alas, in my breast’ (Faust I)

 Nata says:

-Yes Jesus totally the wise God,wow, clearly that was his High I, he was talking to himself and then asked himself on the cross why he was hanging out there looking so beautiful.
-Why have you left me?
-Oh let the cup pass over!
-Do you want another way for me!
-Ohhhh chalice did not move x) .
-Wow how wise Jesus was, and his high ME, even today I still recognise him in the sweet TüTü.
+Yes, Jesus, the totally wise God, wow, of course that was his Higher Self, he spoke to himself and then asked himself on the cross why he was hanging there so beautifully.
+Why have you forsaken me?
+Oh, let the cup pass!
+Do you want another way for me?
+Ohhhh, the cup didn’t move x).
+Wow, how wise Jesus was, and his higher self, even today I still recognize it in the sweet tutu.

-Wow what a great soul plan and how wise his I was.
-It’s just funny that he was completely different and stupid and didn’t even understand his high I x) ‘why did you leave me?’
-Waruuummmmm help me high ME, I am so stupid without you, but you are me?
+Wow, what a great soul plan and how clever his self was.
+It’s just funny that he was completely different and stupid and didn’t even understand his higher self x) “Why have you forsaken me?”
+Whyyyyyyy help me higher self, I’m so stupid without you, but you are me, aren’t you?

-Then why don’t I know how beautiful I am on the cross x).
+Then why don’t I know how beautiful I look hanging on the cross x).

 So sarcasm.

-If all people have a high ME, I’ll eat a broom.
+If all people have a higher self, I’ll eat a broom.

-It’s more likely that many are descended from disturbed apes, and the rest from something cooler.
-No, not everyone has a high I, and if they do it’s dead x) as stupid as they are x) IDIOTIC.
+Many are more likely descended from disturbed monkeys, and the rest from cooler ones.
+No, not everyone has a higher self, and if they do, it’s dead x) as stupid as they are x) IDIOTIC SUFFERING.

 ___________________________________________________________________________________________